valtimo-platform/valtimo-backend-libraries/README.md

 ## What is Valtimo?
 Welcome at the Valtimo repository.
 Valtimo is the less-code platform for Business Process Automation.
-Build on top of Camunda.
+Built on top of Camunda.
 Our goal is to make implementing business process automation and case management easy.

 ## What is the Valtimo Engine?
 It's the server side component for BPA.
 Install the Console as well if you need a UI.